Chironix/gradprogram2021/README.md

   * [Useful Jackal Documentation](http://wiki.ros.org/Robots/Jackal)
   * [Gazebo Getting started & Installation](http://gazebosim.org/tutorials?tut=quick_start)
   * [Useful Husky Documentation](http://wiki.ros.org/Robots/Husky)
-  * The grading rubrick. [#TODO: Create the chart, link it here]

 ## The potential deployment platforms
-    * Clearpath Husky or Jackal, equipped with a realsense camera for odometery, a velodyne 16, [#TODO: Fill in]
+    * Clearpath Husky or Jackal, equipped with a realsense camera for odometery and a velodyne 16 for lidar data
-    * AgileX Scout or Hunter, equipped with a realsense camera for odometery, a velodyne 16... [#TODO: Fill in]
+    * AgileX Scout, equipped with a realsense camera for odometery and a velodyne 16 for lidar data

 ## Build Instructions